 - Individual stocks, bonds, and other securities.

 Whether you're new to investing or already know what you want, you can choose the IRA and investments that are right for you.

-You can count on us to be here for you now and in the long run.
-We've been around since 1975 and are now one of the world's largest mutual fund companies.†
+You can count on us to be there for you today and in the long run.
+We've been around since 1975 and are now one of the world's largest mutual fund companies.††

 Just between us

 People like you, our clients, own Vanguard.
 There are no stockholders to pay because we don't have any.
 So with no one wedged between us, we get to focus on you and you get to keep more of your returns.
 How we do that, and how it impacts you, is an interesting story.

 A fee you pay when you buy an investment on the "front end" or sell it on the "back end."

 An annual fee charged by some mutual funds to pay for marketing and distribution activities.
 Like a fund's expense ratio, the fee is taken directly from fund assets, thus reducing shareholders' total returns.

 A fee charged for making a transaction.
 At Vanguard, no one gets paid a sales commission for putting you in one of our funds.